-Research finds substantial variation in readmission rate among children's hospitalsJanuary 22nd, 2013 in Health /
+Research finds substantial variation in readmission rate among children's hospitalsJanuary 22, 2013 in Medicine & Health / Health

 In a national sample of 72 children's hospitals, 6.5 percent of hospitalized children experienced an unplanned readmission within 30 days, with significant variability in readmission rates across conditions and hospitals, according to a study appearing in the January 23/30 issue of JAMA.